ericm/pandit/README.md

 # ![Pandit](./pandit400.png?raw=true)

+*This was my Final Year Project for BSc Computer Science in University College Cork.
+Overall Mark: 87%*

 Pandit is a distributed proxy that converts applications into [gRPC Services](https://grpc.io/docs/what-is-grpc/core-concepts/).

 Its architecture allows it to translate requests and responses from gRPC to any data format the application may require.